CybersecurityBest Cybersecurity Tools and Practices for Small Businesses in 2026

 - You will get a practical security plan that prevents most common attacks

-Why Are Small Businesses the #1 Target?
+Why Are Small Businesses the Number One Cyberattack Target?

 43% of cyberattacks target small and medium businesses according to Verizon's 2025 report.
 Worse, 60% of these businesses close their doors within 6 months of a major breach.